liborty/TokenCrypt/README.md

 **5-Oct-22** - Release 1.0.5.
 Removed the long deprecated `dcrpt` script.
 Rewrote all three C programs in Rust, thus increasing security.
 Changed github actions to work with Rust instead of previous C.

 **19-Dec-21** - Release 1.0.3.
 Some code tidying and minor simplifications.
 No change in functionality.

-**18-Dec-21** - Release v1.0.2.
-Fixed orphaned jobs.
-Made tests more forgiving.
-They now tolerate changes in white space, which often happens with hex files.

-**17-Dec-21** - Release v1.0.1.
-Fixed a bug in importing uncompressed files.

-**16-Dec-21** - Breaking change: `ncrpt` now appends a single, one letter extension onto the keyfiles. `dcrpt` still reads the old key directories with their old compression encodings.
-It is now deprecated but left here for legacy reasons.
-It will eventually be withdrawn.
-Please use it as soon as possible to convert any existing old archives to the new format. `impcrypt` now automatically recognises the new format keys extensions, as well as the packed archive files.
-The tests have been amended to reflect this change.

-**15-Dec-21** - `expcrypt` and `imcrypt` released for more secure and convenient exports and imports of archives snapshots.

-**14-Dec-21** - Significant redesign of the new scripts.

 ## References and Further Information